Open-Acidification/Open-Acidification.github.io/_docs/12-pcb-assembly.md

   There are many methods one could use to attach this header.
   Here we demonstrate how we have done it.

-* Fill first through hole with solder (We use a PCB holder or this process)
+* Fill first through hole with solder (We use a PCB holder for this process)

   ![image of PCB placed in PCB holder](/assets/images/PCB_holder.jpg)